Katla Fund - Global Equity

 Please note that investing in unit shares involves a certain amount of risk.
 Investments can fall in value or lose all of their value.
 An alternative investment fund is generally considered to represent a higher risk investment than a UCITS.
 The greater risk associated with alternative investment funds is a result of its broader investment limits which could result in less risk distribution than in a UCITS.

 Funds' investment returns are generally presented as nominal returns.
 Investment returns on Stefnir's website and promotional material connected to the funds show nominal returns, unless otherwise stated.
-All returns are calculated in Icelandic krónur.
+All returns are calculated in Icelandic krónur, returns may increase of decrease due to currency fluctuation.
+Stefnir hf. may decide to cease the marketing of the fund in accordance with Article 93a of Directive 2009/65/CE and Article 32a of Directive 2011/61/UE.

 Stefnir hf. has divided its funds into seven different categories depending on the standard deviation in weekly returns over the past 5 years.
 Category 1 is the least volatile, while category 7 is the most volatile.
 A fund can be moved into a different category if the volatility of the underlying financial instruments changes.
 The categorization is based on guidelines issued by the European Securities and Markets Authority.
 Previous returns on investments in funds are no indication of future returns on investments.
 Categorizing funds according to the volatility of returns does not reflect all risks involved in the funds' investments.
 For example, the categorization does not take into account possible defaults by the issuers of financial instruments in which the fund has invested, or other risk factors.
 The categorization of the funds is subject to the above provisos.